-- 3.1 A Member or a Director who makes a Complaint has a right to be heard before the Complaint is resolved or any outcome is determined. - 3.2 If the Society makes a Complaint: - (a) the Society has a right to be heard before the Complaint is resolved or any outcome is determined; and - (b) a Director may exercise that right on behalf of the Society. - 3.3 Without limiting the manner in which the Member, Director, or Society may be given the right to be heard, they must be taken to have been given the right if: - (a) they have a reasonable opportunity to be heard in writing or at an oral hearing (if one is held); and - (b) an oral hearing is held if the decision maker considers that an oral hearing is needed to ensure an adequate hearing; and - (c) an oral hearing (if any) is held before the decision maker; and
+- 3.1 A Member or a Director who makes a Complaint has a right to be heard before the Complaint is resolved or any outcome is determined. - 3.2 If the Society makes a Complaint: - (a) the Society has a right to be heard before the Complaint is resolved or any outcome is determined; and - (b) a Director may exercise that right on behalf of the Society. - 3.3 Without limiting the manner in which the Member, Director, or Society may be given the right to be heard, they must be taken to have been given the right if: - they have a reasonable opportunity to be heard in writing or at an oral hearing (if one is held); and - (b) an oral hearing is held if the decision maker considers that an oral hearing is needed to ensure an adequate hearing; and